 Engineers have the power to help make a better world for the citizens of 2050, but only if we transform engineering and embrace that responsibility today.

-Under this, the Summit has two sub-themes, that relate both to the US National Academy of Engineering’s 14 grand challenges, and recognise and capture the Sustainable Development Goals:
+Under this, the Summit had two sub-themes, that related both to the US National Academy of Engineering’s 14 grand challenges, and recognised and captured the Sustainable Development Goals:

 ‘Will AI and other transformational technologies change humanity for the better?’